 ¿SABÍA QUÉ? ?

-The Amstel Hotel was originally planned by Dr. Samuel Sarphati to be four times as big.
+Originally, the hotel was to consist of four wings built around a glass-covered inner courtyard with access for coaches on Sarphatistraat.
+Of the preliminary design only the westerly wing, facing the river, was actually built.
 Unfortunately, Dr. Sarphati died before the property was completed.
 When the hotel opened in 1867 the most expensive rooms were on the ground floor as lifts did not exist yet.
 In the first years of existance, the Hotel owed its exceptional clientele of royals and celebrities to Dr. Mezger who started his practice in the Amstel Hotel during the opening years.
 In the Amstel Health Club of the hotel you can still find a remembrance plaque.

 AMSTERDAM'S THREE CROSSES